Ruby on Rails Translations with Human-Quality AI

 import { I18n } from "i18n-js"

-1. When the page loads, fetch the translations and initialize i18n-js.
-Then assign the configured i18n instance to a global variable so your JavaScript code can access it.
+1. When the page loads, fetch the translations and set the locale:

 document.addEventListener('turbo:load', async () => {